Craxy/Parkitect-Currencies/README.md

 ### Release notes
 Listed in [RELEASE_NOTES.md](./RELEASE_NOTES.md) and on the [release page](https://github.com/Craxy/Parkitect-Currencies/releases).
-A simplified changelog can also be found in the Change Notes page on the Steam Workshop page for this page.
+A simplified changelog can also be found [on the Change Notes page on the Steam Workshop page](https://steamcommunity.com/sharedfiles/filedetails/changelog/1576312321) for this mod.

 Latest version: *1.1.0*
 Tested with Parkitect *Beta 12*